MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 * Place droplet of sample on ATR crystal
   * Non-volatile liquids can be run uncovered, without the use of the pressure tower
-  * Volatile samples can be covered with the volatiles cover to prevent evaporation.
+  * Volatile samples can be covered with the [volatiles cover](#volatiles-cover) to prevent evaporation.
 Clamp volatiles cover with the pressure tower
-* Click "collect sample" in OMNIC, clean, repeat as needed

 _insert liquid samples gif_